 Each year, millions of older Americans suffer abuse at the hands of their friends, relatives, scam artists, caretakers and other individuals they trust.
 Unfortunately, less than 20% of this abuse is reported to the proper authorities.
-At Miller Kory Rowe LLP, our Phoenix, Arizona elder abuse attorneys are dedicated to helping seniors and their families who have suffered negligent or intentional abuse – regardless of whether it is financial, emotional or physical.
+At Miller Kory Rowe LLP, our elder abuse lawyers are dedicated to helping seniors and their families who have suffered negligent or intentional abuse – regardless of whether it is financial, emotional or physical.
 If you need an attorney, contact our office to schedule a free consultation with a Phoenix elder abuse lawyer.

 How Our Arizona Elder Abuse Attorneys Can Help

 The Miller Kory Rowe LLP team handles each elder abuse case with compassion and professionalism to help ensure we serve justice.
 We have the credibility and experience needed to help you:

 - Navigate the legal process

 - Ensure elder abuse incidents are investigated